How do you verify the purity of raw materials for gummy supplements?

 3. Physical and Organoleptic Inspection

-• Color, Odor, and Texture: Consistency with expected characteristics.
+• Color, Odor, and Texture: Do they match what you expect?

-• Foreign Matter: Any signs of contamination or particulates.
+• Foreign Matter: Any visible contamination or weird particles?

 4. Stability and Compatibility Assessment

-For gummy supplements, it's also important to assess how the raw material behaves within the gummy matrix.
-Consider pre-production testing for stability under conditions of heat and humidity to ensure the ingredient maintains its purity and potency throughout the gummy's shelf life.
+Don't forget how the raw material behaves inside the gummy itself.
+Run pre-production tests under heat and humidity to make sure the ingredient stays stable and potent through the shelf life.

 Implementing a Quality Management System